 10.24.2 Setup and modification of the block ack parameters Change the 11th paragraph as follows

 An EDMG originator STA may insert an EDMG Flow Control Extension Configuration element in an ADDBA Request frame.
-In this case, an EDMG Flow Control Capabilities subelement shall be present in the EDMG Flow Control Extension Configuration element.
+In this case, no EDMG Flow Control Extension Configuration element subelements shall be present.

 An EDMG recipient STA that responds to an ADDBA Request frame that contains an EDMG Flow Control Extension Configuration element should insert an EDMG Flow Control Extension Configuration element in the ADDBA Response frame sent as response.
-In this case, an EDMG Flow Control Capabilities subelement shall be present in the EDMG Flow Control Extension Configuration element.
-A Recipient Memory Configuration subelement shall be included in the EDMG Flow Control Extension Configuration element if at least one subfield in the Recipient Memory Capabilities field of the EDMG Flow Control Capabilities subelement is not equal to 0.
+A Recipient Memory Configuration subelement shall be included in the EDMG Flow Control Extension Configuration element sent by the recipient if at least one subfield except of Advanced Recipient Memory Length Capable in the Recipient Memory Capabilities field of the EDMG Flow Control Capabilities subelement is not equal to 0.

-EDMG STAs that established a block ack agreement with or without exchange of an EDMG Flow Control Extension Configuration element shall follow RBUFCAP operation rules defined in 10.24.3, 10.24.4, 10.24.7.5 and 10.24.7.7.
+EDMG STAs that established a block ack agreement with or without exchange of an EDMG Flow Control Extension Configuration element shall follow the flow control operation rules defined in 10.24.3, 10.24.4, 10.24.7.5 and 10.24.7.7.

 The following negotiation rules apply to EDMG STAs (EDMG originator and EDMG recipient) that exchange ADDBA Request and ADDBA Response frames.